Castaldo/Spotify-Clone/README.md

 ## Spotify Clone

-The objective of this project was to create a user interface as similar as possible top Spotify's using the Spotify Web API.
-This projected is limited in scope as it is meant to only emulate the UI.
+The objective of this project was to create a user interface  similar to Spotify's.
+The app used Spotify Web API for OAuth but is limited in scope as it is meant to only emulate the UI.
+Build using React.js

 ![alt text](https://imgur.com/eMWAFpy.png)